-Most of Vitamin D stores in the liver before reaching the blood through the kidneys.
-It plays key role in bone health through absorption of calcium and phosphorus.
-Recent research shows additional critical roles in cardiovascular disease and in fighting over 15 different kind of cancers.
+Most of Vitamin D is stored in liver before it reach the blood through kidneys.
+It is important for bone health, and absorption of calcium and phosphorus.
+Recent research shows several other key roles, including in cardiovascular diseases and for fighting over 15 different kind of cancers.

 Despite plentiful sunlight, a large population is deficient as people proactively avoid sun.

-Large part of North America (regions north of Phoenix, AZ or Bakersfield, CA) doesn’t receive the UVB rays from Nov to Mar as they are blocked by the ozone layer.
+Large parts of North America (e.g., regions north of Phoenix, AZ or Bakersfield, CA) doesn’t receive the UVB rays from Nov to Mar—as they are blocked by the ozone layer in atmosphere.

-Fortified foods or supplements are very popular to make up for any deficiency.
-Medical professionals recommend maintaining levels of at least 20-30 ng/ml and an easy and simple at-home Vitamin D test kit can help check the levels.
+Medical professionals recommend maintaining levels of at least 20-30 ng/ml.
+Fortified foods or supplements are popular methods to make up for any deficiency.
+An easy and simple at-home Vitamin D test kit can easily check your levels.

 Vitamin D toxicity is extremely rare.